pagekit/docs/controller.md

 ## Annotations

-A lot of the controller's behaviour is determined by information annotated to the class and methods.
+A lot of the controller's behavior is determined by information annotated to the class and methods.

 - `@Route` Define the route the controller (or controller action) will be mounted at.
 Can be